Hurricane warning in effect as AccuWeather warns Idalia will undergo explosive strengthening ahead of Florida landfall

 Given the risk for rapid intensification, an AccuWeather Local StormMax™ of 140 mph is possible near landfall near the panhandle and Big Bend of Florida.
 AccuWeather hurricane experts are now forecasting Idalia to come ashore as a major hurricane, with Category 3 level winds (111 to 129 mph) on the Saffir-Simpson Hurricane Wind Scale.

+Storm surge is also a major concern as the intensifying tropical system nears the Gulf Coast of Florida.
+The winds surrounding Idalia will push water into the eastern and southern-facing beaches for several days, allowing water to build up over time.
+A storm surge of 3-6 feet may be possible from Ochlockonee Bay, Florida, in the eastern panhandle, to Port Charlotte.

+It’s not out of the question that some portions of Tampa Bay could see storm surge of 7 or 8 feet, according to AccuWeather Lead Hurricane Expert Dan Kottlowski.
+The greatest storm surge, perhaps as high as 10-15 feet, is expected near and just to the east of Idalia’s landfall.

-Flooding is also a big concern, with 4 to 8 inches of rain possible in a swath from northern Florida through the Southeast.
+At the same time, AccuWeather meteorologists that a swath of 4 to 8 inches of rainfall possible from northern Florida through the Southeast, bringing a widespread risk of flooding.
 Where the most intense rainfall occurs, rainfall totals can approach an AccuWeather Local StormMax™ of 18 inches, which would lead to major, life-threatening flooding, since most of the rain will fall over the span of 12 hours or less.

 "Isolated tornadoes can also occur to the east of the center of the circulation as it moves across Florida," added AccuWeather Senior Meteorologist Dan Pydynowski.